-Burnt, fired, melted down and re-imagined.
-Eight artists transform discarded archaeological fragments uncovered from the Metro Tunnel Project’s dig sites in a new exhibition at Craft this October.
+Burnt, fired, melted down, and re-imagined.
+Ten artists transform discarded archaeological fragments uncovered from the Metro Tunnel Project’s dig sites in a new exhibition at Craft this October.

 As part of the exhibition at Craft and our Craft Contemporary Festival, a photographic series of the artists working with the fragments will be presented as part of the Franklin Street Frames Project, Metro Tunnel Creative Program.